isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The Discipline Panel Chairperson will normally appoint three (3) Members
+<p>The independent Disciplinary Panel Chairperson will normally appoint three
-from the independent Disciplinary Panel to form the Disciplinary Committee for the hearing which will be made up of:</p>
+(3) Members from the independent Disciplinary Panel to form the Disciplinary Committee for the hearing which will be made up of:</p>
 <p></p>
 <ul>
 <li>